mericgulen/crud-app-react/README.md

 - Update Item: Click the "Edit" button next to an item to update its details.

 - Delete Item: Click the "Delete" button next to an item to remove it from the list.

+- Notifications: Notifications are shown for each CRUD operation using react-toastify.